chrisdavies/tiny-date-picker/readme.md

 ## Events

-The input to which the date picker is attached will fire its `change` event any time the date value chanegs.
+The input to which the date picker is attached will fire its `change` event any time the date value changes.

-The DatePicker object has an `on` and `off` method which allows you to register for various events.
+The DatePicker object has an `on` and `off` method which allows you to register and unregister various event handlers.

 - open: Fired when the date picker opens / is shown
 - close: Fired when the date picker closes / is hidden